Gasoline prices in America are on the rise as a result of the civil unrest in the Arab world.

-The much reported spike in the price of oil that has come about as a result of the ongoing anti-government protests in Libya and Bahrain has not affected American domestic oil prices yet.
+The widely reported spike in the price of oil that has come about as a result of the ongoing anti-government protests in Libya and Bahrain has not affected American domestic oil prices yet.

 Gasoline prices have skyrocketed during the past two years.
 When Barack Obama took office, the average price of a gallon of gas was $1.83.
 Today, that average is $3.14.